Thinkright20/IP-Finder/README.md

 # 🔢 Instructions

-1. Go to index.js in this GitHub Repo
+1. Go to index.js in this GitHub Repository
 2. Copy the entire code in index.js
 3. Leave a Star (optional but would be appreciated)
 4. Go into Replit and click the '+' button